Mega Man Battle Network: Eugene Chaud and ProtoMan.EXE

+In Battle Network 6, Chaud posed as the bodyguard of Mayor Cain.
+During Lan's confrontation with Cain, Chaud sheds his disguise and leads the arrest on Cain and Blackbeard.

+Eugene Chaud is voiced by Mitsuki Saiga in the original Japanese version.
+In the English dub, he is voiced by Bill Switzer in season one and by Scott Perrie in AXESS.

+ProtoMan.EXE is voiced by Masaya Matsukaze in the original Japanese version and by David Kaye in the English dub.

+Villains

+WWW

 An organization formed by the main antagonist of the game, Lord Wily, formed to take over the real world and cyberworld out of jealousy that Tadashi Hikari caused his robotics research to be pushed aside in favor of network technology.
 Initially trying to conquer the internet through the Life Virus (Dream Virus), Wily is forced to disband WWW's members and go into hiding after Lan and MegaMan.EXE foil his plans.
 Throughout the series, he recruits multiple human members to operate various NetNavis.